-If more than one option is being installed, read the installation instructions for all the hardware options and identify similar steps to streamline the installation process.
+If multiple options are being installed, read the installation instructions for all the hardware options to identify similar steps and streamline the installation process.

-To reduce the risk of personal injury from hot surfaces, allow the drives and the internal system components to cool before touching them.
+WARNING: To reduce the risk of personal injury from hot surfaces, allow the drives and the internal system components to cool before touching them.

-To prevent damage to electrical components, properly ground the server before beginning any installation procedure.
+CAUTION: To prevent damage to electrical components, properly ground the server before beginning any installation procedure.
 Improper grounding can cause electrostatic discharge.